 Online Bachelor of Science in Political Science

-Arizona State University’s Bachelor of Science in political science focuses on the relationship between citizens and their governments.
-As a student in this program, you’ll build an in-depth understanding of how political theory and policy connect to practical issues.
+The Bachelor of Science in political science focuses on the relationship between citizens and their governments.
+As a student in this bachelor's in political science program, you’ll build an in-depth understanding of how political theory and policy connect to practical issues.
 During your studies, you’ll develop skills that are applicable in business, politics, government and nonprofit careers.

 Total classes: 40